Saturday, November 15, 2025

 a thought experiment that asks: What happens when holiness is turned upside down?

-If the One who called us were profane, then we are called to be profane
+If the One who called us were profane, then surely we would be called to be profane.

 A major antonym of holy is unsanctified.